junhocs/junhocs.github.io/essays/Does-This-Count-as-Cheating-or-Best-Practice.md

 ---
 ## The Patterns Will Show You the Solutions!

 As a student in computer science, it is really common for us to see repetitive problems with similar solutions.

-For example, in my Algorithms class
+## Is it Cheating or Best Practice?

+In many coding classes students are told to not cheat/copy code to accomplish a certain task.